Affiliate links on Android Authority may earn us a commission. Learn more.

 Google is trying to eliminate the need for users to go into their settings app and search for devices.
 That can get a bit tedious when you have to search for each new device, wait on the pairing process, and potentially enter a pairing code.
 If you have a compatible Bluetooth device, you get to skip that entire process with Fast Pair.

 As of right now, there are only two devices that support fast pair: Google’s Pixel Buds and Libratone’s Q Adapt On-Ear.
-The upcoming Plantronics Voyager 8200 series wireless heads will also support the feature too.
+The upcoming Poly Voyager 8200 series wireless heads will also support the feature too.
 Google is open to supporting more devices in the future and is asking Bluetooth device manufacturers who are interested to contact them here.